-- Explain how the application challenges and seeks to shift current research or clinical practice paradigms. - Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions. - Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions.
+- Explain how the application challenges and seeks to shift current research or educational practice. - Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation or interventions. - Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation or interventions. - Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions.